Madhumathiitagi/practise/README.md

-# practise
+# Practise
-this is my practise work for external author-Madhumathi Itagi
+This is my practise work for externals Author-Madhumathi Itagi